There Is No Right or Wrong When it Comes to Grief

-- Maybe he was unpredictable, suffered mood changes, was impossible to please, or was angry and demanding.
+- Maybe he was unpredictable, moody, impossible to please, or angry and demanding.

-- Perhaps she was verbally or emotionally abusive, or physically threatening.
+- Perhaps she was verbally/emotionally abusive or physically threatening.

-- Maybe you covered things up so long, you don’t know how to tell the truth now.
+- Maybe you covered things up for so long that it’s now difficult or impossible to tell the truth.

 Your Grief Is Right for You

-How come, you may wonder, if things were bad before, you don’t feel better now?
+If things were bad before, you might wonder, why don’t you feel better now?
 Why can’t you just leave the past behind and dance into the sunshine?
-Maybe you forgot how to dance — or you never learned how.
+Did you forget how to dance— or never learn how?

 - Maybe you are so used to caregiving that you don’t know what to do with yourself.

-- Perhaps you kept hoping you could make things right, if you could just find the right formula.
-Now it’s too late—you’ll never have a chance to get it right!
+- Perhaps you kept hoping you could make things right with just the right formula or circumstance.
+Now it’s too late—and you fear you’ll never have a chance to get it right!

-- Maybe you’re so sad that you never tasted what you longed for, that you can no longer hope.
+- Maybe you’re sad that you never tasted what you longed for; you worry that you’ve given up hope.

-- Maybe you’re so angry about how things were before, that you can’t get past “the past” to enjoy anything new.
+- Maybe you’re so angry over how things ended that you can’t get past “the past” to enjoy anything new.

-None of us is truly comfortable with grief.
-We feel self-conscious- believing we are not “doing it right.”
-However awkward, we need to trust that our grief is perfectly tailored to suit us — our history, our personality, our relationship with the deceased, our circumstances.
 No one size fits all…. at all!
-If our relationship was mostly good, our grief is shaped by what we had and now miss.
-If our relationship was troubled, our grief is shaped by what we wanted but never got.
-In this case, we may feel more confused and conflicted than sad.
+If your relationship was mostly good, your grief is shaped by what you had and what you miss now.
+If your relationship was troubled, your grief is shaped by what you wanted but never got.
+It’s possible you might feel more confused and conflicted than sad.